Axion Dark Matter Detection using Atomic Transitions

 Here we propose searching for axion dark matter by detecting atomic transitions in which axions are absorbed.
 Previous authors have considered the use of atoms in the context of axion searches.
 In ref.~\cite{ZS} it was proposed to detect axions emitted in atomic transitions, using the cavity technique.
-Ref. \cite{Stad} proposes to search for axion dark matter by looking for the parity violating effects, such as oscillating electric dipole moments, that dark matter axions induce in atoms.
+Ref.~\cite{Barb} proposed to search for dark matter axions by converting them to magnons in a ferromagnet.
+Ref. \cite{Stad} proposes to search for the parity violating effects, such as oscillating electric dipole moments, that dark matter axions induce in atoms.
 However, the specific proposal presented here appears new.

 The properties of the axion are mainly determined by the axion decay constant $f_a$, which is of order the vacuum expectation value that breaks the $U_{\rm PQ}(1)$ symmetry of Peccei and Quinn.
 In particular the axion mass